 People with a change in the NF1 gene

-The genetic mutations that increase the likelihood of breast cancer are the same for all women.
+The genetic mutations that increase the likelihood of breast cancer are

 The researchers found that harmful mutations occurred in: